karlkfi/kpt-config-sync/docs/user/management_flow.md

 ## Sync and Resource Precedence

-GKE Policy Management considers Sync changes to have higher precedence.
+CSP Configuration Management considers Sync changes to have higher precedence.
 This is because it leads to less destructive actions on the cluster.

 For example, removing a Sync and all the resources it manages will disable